V-Sekai/manuals/decisions/20240410-data-storage-elixir.md

 ### Utilize CockroachDB for Persistent Storage

-CockroachDB will be used for storing critical, structured data that requires ACID transactions and global accessibility.
+CockroachDB will store critical, structured data that requires ACID transactions and global accessibility.

 ### Data Flow Management with Membrane Framework

-Data flow protocols will be established using the Membrane Framework to move temporary data from Etso/ETS to the CDN for bulk storage and CockroachDB for structured data persistence.
+The Membrane Framework will establish Data flow protocols to move temporary data from Etso/ETS to the CDN for bulk storage and CockroachDB for structured data persistence.

 ### Ensure Consistency